AdobeDocs/analytics-platform.en/help/mobile-app/create-scorecard.md

 **To customize individual slides**

-You can change the visualization for individual slides.
+You can change the visualization for individual slides in a data story.
 For example, you can change a horizontal bar to a doughnut graph for a specific slide.
 You can also change the layout.
 See [Customize detail slides](#customize-detail-slide).

 ### Preview a data story {#preview-data-story}